-The overall responsibility of managing judicial functions and for overseeing the implementation of the Norms and Standards vests in the Chief Justice as Head of the Judiciary in terms of section 165 (6) of the Constitution and section 8(2) of the Superior Courts Act (2013).
+The overall responsibility of managing judicial functions and for overseeing the implementation of the norms and standards vests in the Chief Justice as Head of the Judiciary in terms of section 165 (6) of the Constitution and section 8(2) of the Superior Courts Act.

-The Superior Courts Act (2013) stipulates that the management of the judicial functions of each court is the responsibility of the Head of that Court.
+The Superior Courts Act stipulates that the management of the judicial functions of each court is the responsibility of the Head of that Court.
 The Judge President of a Division is also responsible for the coordination of the judicial functions of all Magistrates' Courts falling within the jurisdiction of that Division.

-The Heads of the various courts manage the judicial functions and ensure that all Judicial Officers perform their judicial functions efficiently.
+The Heads of the various Courts will manage the judicial functions and ensure that all Judicial Officers perform their judicial functions efficiently.

-The OCJ was established to ensure that the Chief Justice can properly execute his mandate as both the Head of the Constitutional Court and the Head of the Judiciary; to enhance the institutional, administrative and financial independence of the Judiciary; to improve organisational governance and accountability, and to ensure the effective and efficient use of resources.
+The Office of the Chief Justice (OCJ) was established to ensure that the Chief Justice can properly execute his mandate as both the Head of the Constitutional Court and the Head of the Judiciary; to enhance the institutional, administrative and financial independence of the Judiciary; and to improve organisational governance and accountability, and the effective and efficient use of resources.
 The OCJ, as its mission, was thus established to provide support to the Judiciary to ensure effective and efficient court administration services.

-The OCJ, led by the Secretary General, therefore provides court administration and support services to the Superior Courts to ensure the effective and efficient administration of the Superior Courts.
+The OCJ, led by the Secretary-General, therefor provides court administration and support services to the Superior Courts to ensure the effective and efficient administration of the Superior Courts.